autistic-symposium/searcher-cowswap-py/README.md

 * `amm_exec_buy_amount`: how many tokens the amm "buys" (gets) from the user, and it's the sum of all `exec_sell_amount` amounts of each path (leg) in the order execution.
 * `amm_exec_sell_amount`: how many tokens the amm "sells" (gives) to the user, and it's the sum of all `exec_buy_amount` amounts of each path (leg) in the order execution.
 * `market_price`: the price to buy a token through the user order specs.
-* `prior_price`: the buy price of a token in the reserve prior being altered by the order.
+* `prior_price`: the buy price of a token in the reserve prior to being altered by the order.
-* `prior_sell_token_reserve`: the initial reserve amount of the "sell" token, prior being altered by the order.
+* `prior_sell_token_reserve`: the initial reserve amount of the "sell" token, prior to being altered by the order.
-* `prior_buy_token_reserve`: the initial reserve amount of the "buy" token, prior being altered by the order.
+* `prior_buy_token_reserve`: the initial reserve amount of the "buy" token, prior to being altered by the order.
 * `updated_sell_token_reserve`: the reserve amount of the "sell" token after being altered by the order.
 * `updated_buy_token_reserve`: the reserve amount of the "buy" token after being altered by the order.